What is

 Risk factors include:

-Most people with type 2 diabetes have the condition for years before being diagnosed.
-The sooner that it is diagnosed the sooner you can get your blood glucose levels under control.
+Many people with type 2 diabetes may have the condition for years before being diagnosed.
+But, the sooner that it is diagnosed the sooner you can get your blood glucose levels under control.
+If you have two or more of the risk factors above, or are experiencing any of the signs and symptoms such as excessive urination, thirst, unexplained weight loss, tiredness, infections that don't heal, and/or blurred vision, it is worth getting tested.